About Us

 Our investors include leading venture capitalists Longwall Ventures, BGF and IP Capital who each bring a wealth of experience in supporting start-up technology companies.
 They were attracted by our:

-• Excellent prospects of being first to market with the next generation of display technology
+• Excellent prospects of being first to market with the next generation of display materials technology

 • Promise to bring superior efficiency and lower costs to the industry through metal halide perovskites